Quantiles, Ranks and Signs in Metric Spaces: Numerical study

 \subsection{Numerical study of the metric rank-based test}

-In this section, we investigate via Monte Carlo experiments the finite-sample performance of the metric rank-based independence test, and we compare our test with the {\it ball covariance}-based (BCov) independence test \citep{pan2019ball, Wang2021}, and the {\it distance covariance}-based (DCov) independence test \citep{lyons2013distance}.
-Due to space constraint, we defer the simulation setting and results to Appendix~\ref{App.simRankTest}.
+In this section, we investigate via Monte Carlo experiments the finite-sample performance of the metric rank-based independence test.
+We compare our test with the {\it ball covariance}-based (BCov) independence test \citep{pan2019ball}, and the {\it distance covariance}-based (DCov) independence test \citep{lyons2013distance}.
+We simulate $n$ independent copies $\{(\X_i, \Y_i)\}_{i=1}^n$ by letting where $k$ is a positive value, $\X_i$ is generated from the bivariate spherical Gaussian distribution ${\cal N}(\0, \I_2)$, and $\bepsilon_i$, independent of $\X_i$, is generated from ${\cal N}(\0, \I_2)$ or the bivariate Cauchy distribution.
+Hence, $\X$ is in the Euclidean space, and $\Y$ is in the space of SPD matrices.